 - Other factors.

 If the rear driver is not driving cautiously, including speeding, the rear driver may be liable for the accident.
-If the other driver pulls into moving traffic across multiple lanes, without signaling, or crosses a solid yellow line, the driver who was rear-ended could be liable for the accident.
+If the other driver pulls into moving traffic across multiple lanes, without signaling (a violation of Vehicle Code 22107), or crosses a solid yellow line, the driver who was rear-ended could be liable for the accident.

 Left Turns, U-Turns, and Right-of-Way